aquesidilly/Java-Project/README.md

 #   Frameworks Libraries and Programs
    * Git

      - Git was used as a version control in the terminal.
    * Github

      - Github was used to create and store the project repository.
    * Gitpod

      - Gitpod was used to create my files and code the project.
    * jQuery

-     - jQuery was imported from bootstrap to make the navbar responsive on smaller screen sizes.
+     - jQuery was imported from bootstrap to make the snake game responsive on smaller screen sizes as well.

 ## Feature